-- unoccupied but zoned Residential under the Borough of Queenscliffe Planning Scheme; and - not Commercial land or Tourist accommodation land; and - vacant or with any uninhabitable shed or shelter (not a legally habitable building or structure, i.e. where no certificate of occupancy has been issued).
+- unoccupied but zoned Residential under the Borough of Queenscliffe Planning Scheme; and - not Commercial land; and - vacant or with any uninhabitable shed or shelter (not a legally habitable building or structure, i.e. where no certificate of occupancy has been issued).